Ian is a full-blooded Filipino visual artist who loves to incorporate Pinoy myth and folklore in his work.

 In the middle ages, a newborn child was not always considered a gift.
 Those with perceived physical or behavioral abnormalities would often be regarded as evil omens or threats.

-Whether it be Sacrificial or Sex Selective Infanticide, this barbaric practice was an effective form of population control, more especially in countries that were poor and overcrowded.
+Whether be it Sacrificial or Sex Selective Infanticide, this barbaric practice was an effective form of population control, more especially in countries that were poor and overcrowded.

 By tracing the origins of the tiyanak, we can see the development of myth-making and its countless evolutions.

-The tiyanak is a link to our past when we had very different ideas of moral obligations and things weren't always explained by science.
+The tiyanak is a link to our past when we had very different ideas of moral obligations, and things weren't always explained by science.

 A 1922 Tiyanak Story set at the foot of Mount Makulot in Cuenca Batangas, batangashistory.date

 Filipino Historian Kirby Araullo, youtube.com/user/TheKirbyNoodle

 The Alux and the Chaneque, Mexico’s Elusive Elves, mexicounexplained.com